ray1997/FFFChat/README.md

 Factorio will announce the sort of blogpost/teaser of what's coming next on the next expansion.

-Like one of many fans, I will always eager to hang around on #friday-facts on Factorio's Discord server.
+Like one of many fans, I'm always hang around on #friday-facts on Factorio's Discord server.

 But then, someone (can't remember their name, or find that exact message) mentioned something like "a chat lighten up every friday"